 <hr />

-<p><em>About the author: [Your name] helps companies implement AI automation that delivers measurable business value, starting with clearly defining what “value” means for their specific context.</em></p>]]></content><author><name>Rich Wellman</name></author><category term="Other" /><summary type="html"><![CDATA[“If I had an hour to fix a problem I would spend 55 minutes on forming the question.” — Often attributed to Albert Einstein (and variations to other luminaries)]]></summary></entry></feed>
+<p><em>Rich Wellman is a Solutions Architect at a major healthcare system, building AI automation on Azure.
+He writes about what actually works at <a href="https://richwellman.com">richwellman.com</a>.</em></p>]]></content><author><name>Rich Wellman</name></author><category term="Other" /><summary type="html"><![CDATA[“If I had an hour to fix a problem I would spend 55 minutes on forming the question.” — Often attributed to Albert Einstein (and variations to other luminaries)]]></summary></entry></feed>